ndiego/icon-block/readme.txt

 Tags:              icon, icon block, SVG, SVG block, block Requires at least: 5.8
 Tested up to:      5.8
-Stable tag:        0.1.2
+Stable tag:        1.0.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A simple little block that allows you add an SVG icon or graphic to your website.
+Effortlessly add an SVG icon or graphic to your website or choose one from the WordPress icon library.

 == Description ==

-A simple little block that allows you add an SVG icon or graphic to the Block Editor (Gutenberg).
+A simple little block that allows you add a custom SVG icon or graphic to the Block Editor (Gutenberg).

-Note that the Icon Block does not include its own icon library (yet).
-Instead, this plugin allows you to render **any** SVG-based icon by simply copy/pasting the SVG code into the icon textarea!
-See the screenshots for reference.
+The plugin also includes the complete WordPress icon library with 270+ SVG icons to choose from!

 === Key Features ===

+* 270+ native WordPress icons, including social logos
-* Use any SVG icon or graphic
+* Use any custom SVG icon or graphic
 * Includes some handy icon controls (link, rotate, alignment, colors, etc.)
 * No block library required 🎉
 * Built almost entirely with native WordPress components